-I love the aesthetic of a Tamil black and white movie.
-It lacks the clarity of its companions in the west but I know, with absolute certainty, that they are hiding more colours that the western movies.
+I love the aesthetic of a Tamil black-and-white movie.
+It lacks the clarity of its companions in the West, but I know, with absolute certainty, that they are hiding more colours than the western movies.

 The following are my top 5 best dance routines.
 The choreography is so intense in these songs that you can do a full-body workout by dancing to them every day.

 “வெட்டும் விழி பார்வையினால் ஒட்டுறவாய் பேசிவிட்டு எட்டி எட்டி இப்படியும் ஓடலாமா?”